Our Python agent lets you change the default agent behavior agent using configuration options.

 analytic_events, update your agent to use

-Here are Custom Insights events settings available via the agent configuration file.
+Here are custom events settings available via the agent configuration file.

 These datastore tracer settings are available via the agent configuration file: